dwwoelfel/cetcd/README.md

 # cetcd

 A Clojure wrapper for [etcd].
-Uses [clj-http] to talk to etcd, so we get callbacks for free.
+Uses [http-kit] to talk to etcd, so we get callbacks for free.

 ## Usage